solo-system/solo-system.github.io/documentation/troubleshooting.md

   correct

 * Do not insert or remove the memory card while power is attached.
-  SD-card.

-* write protect slider on sd-cards should be covered in tape to hold in place.

 * The flashing software and the harvesting software should be installed directly on your Windows PC - installations on network